zsun9/mmbforecastdoc/docs/data.md

 	- If the historical values of this variable are not revised over time (e.g., asset prices from the financial market), then we just need to record its values in one column.
 Check `C0091Y.xlsx` as an example.

-	- If the historical values of this variable are revised (e.g., most macroeconomic series) and it is possible to collect its historical values in each revision, then it is recommended to record its values in a upper-triangluar matrix.
+	- If the historical values of this variable are revised (e.g., most macroeconomic series) and it is possible to collect its historical values in each revision, then it is recommended to record its values in a upper-triangular matrix.
 Check `MORTRATE.xlsx` as an example.

 !!!Note
 	For raw variables that are not from ALFRED, one needs to manually document their basic information in `raw_variable_description.csv`.